benchaplin/halfblindchessground/README.md

 halfBlindMove?: HalfBlindMove | number; // half-blind move on the board or number of moves until the next
 ```

-This state must be controlled by the user in the `events.after` function, like so:
+This state can be controlled by the user in the `events.after` function, like so:

 ```js
 function afterExample(orig, dest) {